 So if you’re determined to tackle the turkey neck, there are plenty of options to choose from that will help you stay looking younger for longer and keep the turkey for festive holidays only.

 Ready to tackle the turkey neck?
-Check out the hundreds of medically qualified aesthetic practitioners listed on Glowday now.
+Check out the hundreds of medically qualified aesthetic practitioners listed on Glowday available for no-obligation consultations.